 Guns: while he prefers to take down his enemies from above, Wild Weasel isn't at a loss on the ground.
 He can fire most standard, semi-automatic, and fully automatic rifles and pistols as though his Coordination was +1 RS higher than is listed above.

 Martial Arts style B: when all else fails, Wild Weasel can just deck someone giving him guff.
 He may attempt any unarmed attacks as if his Melee trait, listed above, was +1 RS higher.
 This applies whether punching, kicking, or head butting a foe.

 Military: though it is unclear whether or not he got his start sponsored by some government or another, Wild Weasel has picked up this skill over the years, thus allowing him to either give or take orders effectively while working within a fighting unit.

 Piloting 2: his claim to fame, Wild Weasel is an astounding pilot.
-He can often coax aircraft into performing maneuvers that few think possible, even other pilots, and may attempt Coordination or Handling ACTs (whichever is lower) while flying at a +2 RS.
+He can often coax aircraft into performing maneuvers that few think possible, even other pilots, and may attempt Coordination or Handling ACTIONs (whichever is lower) while flying at a +2 RS.

 As one of Cobra's most capable pilots, the organization looks on him generally favorably.
 This extends to numerous individual members of that group, who have been saved from GI Joe and other enemies by his aerial antics over the years, and respect him as a result.